giga-sec/gigaSec-Tech-Notes/3. Notes/Week 5 - Linked Lists, Trees, Data Structures.md

 ---
 Arrays in C are equivalent to pointers

-With a sorted array, we have running time of O(log⁡ *n*) for search, and O(*n*) for insert (adding a new value).
+With a sorted array, we have
+running time of O(log⁡ *n*) for search,
+O(*n*) for inserting new value

-The best case running times for insert and search both have Ω(1), since we might get lucky and find our value immediately.
+Ω(1) for best case running times in insert and search since we might get lucky and find our value immediately.

 [[Two Types of Memory Allocation]]